jckli/mangaupdates-bot/README.md

 +setchannel - Changes the server's channel that manga chapter updates are sent to.

 +deleteaccount - Deletes your account and your manga list.

++setgroup - Sets a manga's scan group.
+Only that scan group's chapter updates for that manga will be sent.